My Life Changes

 An artist talks with an economist performed at the opening event of Art in Romney Marsh (curated by De La Warr Pavilion/Dear Serge), September 19 2015.

-Regular tours of the Radical Galleries Brighton and Tunbridge Wells (December 2014-July 2015)
+Regular public tours of the Radical Galleries Brighton and Tunbridge Wells (December 2014-July 2015)